tlswg/tls13-spec/draft-ietf-tls-tls13.md

   process the early data.
 It is not possible for the server to accept only a subset of the early data messages.

-The server MUST first validate that the client's "known_configuration" extension is valid and that the client has suppled a valid key share in the "client_key_shares" extension.
-If not, it MUST ignore the extension and discard the early handshake data and early data.
+Prior to accepting the EarlyDataIndication extension, the server MUST perform the following checks.

+- The configuration_id matches a known server configuration.
+- The client's cryptographic determining parameters match the parameters that the server has negotiated based on the rest of the ClientHello.

+If any of these checks fail, the server MUST NOT respond with the extension and must discard all the remaining first flight data (thus falling back to 1-RTT).

 [[TODO: How does the client behave if the indication is rejected.]]